-Despite the excellent efficacy profile and the penile rehabilitation benefits of injections, some patients do not continue using this option and dropout rates are often as high as 55%-58% (Dennis & McDougal, 1988; Purvis, Egdetveit, & Christiansen, 1999).
+Despite the excellent efficacy profile and penile rehabilitation benefits of injections, some patients do not continue using this option and dropout rates are often as high as 55%-58% (Dennis & McDougal, 1988; Purvis, Egdetveit, & Christiansen, 1999).
 According to previous research, when comparing dropout rates for injections (not limited to prostatectomy patients, but including prostatectomy patients) with those for the vacuum device, the dropout rates for penile injections (60%) were three times greater than for the vacuum device (20%) (Turner et al., 1992).
 To increase success with penile injections, a man must be taught to inject the medication safely into the penis.
-This includes the ability to see the injection sites at the base of the penis, having the manual dexterity to inject safely, and the cognition to follow the instructions for self-injection.
+This includes the ability to see injection sites at the base of the penis, having manual dexterity to inject safely, and cognition to follow instructions for self-injection.
 The first dose should be done in the physician's office or clinic under supervision to ensure safety with self-injection.

-Disadvantages for injections identified by patients in previous research include the invasiveness of injections, problems with or fear of prolonged erections, pain, the need to refrigerate some of the medications, and the thought of the injections each time before sex (Albaugh & Ferrans, 2010; Soderdahl et al., 1997).
-Some injectables must be refrigerated and this can make travel with the medications challenging.
-Another disadvantage is that the FDA-approved versions of penile injections in the forms of Edex and Caverject are expensive.
+Disadvantages for injections identified by patients in previous research include invasiveness of injections, problems with or fear of prolonged erections, pain, need to refrigerate some medications, and thought of the injections each time before sex (Albaugh & Ferrans, 2010; Soderdahl et al., 1997).
+Some injectables must be refrigerated and this can make travel with medications challenging.
+Another disadvantage is the FDA-approved versions of penile injections in the forms of Edex and Caverject are expensive.
 Compounded non-FDA approved, off-label penile injections are available from various compounding pharmacies and are less expensive (though they are often not covered by insurance prescription plans).

 Other patient-identified disadvantages for penile injections (not limited to men after prostatectomy) were inconvenience, lack of efficacy, cost, and side effects (Mulhall et al., 1999; Raina et al., 2003).
-These reasons for lack of use of injections were also identified in our recent pilot study with 20 men after radical prostatectomy.
+These reasons for lack of use of injections were also identified in our pilot study with 20 men following radical prostatectomy.
 In terms of lack of efficacy, a total of seven men from this group (35%) were still struggling to find a consistent, effective dose with their injections approximately 3 months after beginning injections.
 Titrating injections can take time and require expert assistance from an experienced provider since a variety of injectable drugs have been studied and used since the 1980s.
-In our most recent pilot study with 20 men, we found that it can take one to eight dosage/medication changes before achieving efficacy (Albaugh & Ferrans, 2010).
+We found that it can take one to eight dosage/medication changes before achieving efficacy (Albaugh & Ferrans, 2010).

-Figure 7.
+Figure 2-9.
 Intracaversonal Injection Sites Illustrated in Shaded Area